smathur-splunk/workshops/docs/custom_metr.md

         }'
 ```

-3. You should see an output `"OK"`.
+3. Run the command, and you should see an output `"OK"`.
 Congrats, you've just sent in a custom metric!
 Let's see how we can automate this and potentially leverage it in application code.

 ### Source
 - [Sending custom datapoints](https://dev.splunk.com/observability/reference/api/ingest_data/latest#endpoint-send-metrics)